 We all need some help.
-Here are 7 of the best free tools to help with your book publishing and promoting.
+Here are 7 of the best free tools and self-publishing apps to help with your book publishing and promotion.

-The following list of free tools are the ones I use almost every day; so I can vouch for their usefulness.
+The following list of seven free writing tools are the ones I use almost every day.
+So I can vouch for how useful they are.

 There are so many aspects to being a self-published author that it is sometimes hard to count the number of hats we need to wear.

 Hopefully, these free tools will save you a lot of time and give you more time for what you do best.
-Write.
+Writing a book.

-My 7 best and most useful free online self-publishing tools.
+My seven best and most useful free online self-publishing tools.

 An ebook editor and much more

-1. Calibre: Without a doubt, Calibre is the number one tool every author must have.
+1. Calibre: Without a doubt, Calibre is the number one tool every indie author must have.
 It does everything you could need to do when it comes to ebook creation and converting from Microsoft Word to mobi and epub ebook files.

 It is also an ebook reader, ebook library and can sync to e-reading devices.
 For those with a little technical skill, you can also edit HTML, epub and AZW3 (Kindle) or mobi.